maddyb99/shimmer_animation/README.md

 _**Supports Null Safety**_

-This animation widget can help you bring simple yet beautiful shimmer animations to your project with ease.
+This shimmer animation widget can help you bring simple yet beautiful skeleton loaders to your project with ease.

-Shimmer is very widely used in loading screens or placeholder widgets throughout the development community.
+Shimmer is very widely used as the default animation for skeleton loaders or placeholder widgets throughout the development community.
 Therefore, having an easy to use, yet customizable widget ready to use for Android, iOS and Web, gives developers an advantage to focus on their actual functionality, let shimmer make the loading experience smoother.

 ## Examples